Capillary/api-documentation/source/includes/_customer.md

 Parameter | Description
 --------- | -----------
-customer_id* | Unique id of the customer whose identifiers need to be updated source* | Specify the source in which you want to update customer identifier(s) - INSTORE, MARTJACK, WECHAT, FACEBOOK.
-If ‘source=WECHAT/FACEBOOK`, you also need to provide the respective account id. account_Id** | Account in which you want to update the customer identifier (Required only for sources with multiple accounts)
+customer_id* | Unique id of the customer whose identifiers need to be updated source* | Specify the source in which you want to update customer identifier(s) - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE.
+For sources that support multiple accounts, you also need to provide the associated account id. account_Id** | Account in which you want to update the customer identifier (Required only for sources with multiple accounts)